-3.6.1 - Protection of heritage assets and features Project 1 - short term (within 12 months of this Plan): A Conservation Area appraisal.
-This to include consideration of listing on the Local Heritage List the heritage assets and features noted in Table 4 to ensure that such heritage items are given suitable protection.
-Project Lead: The Parish Council through a community led group with support from the District Council.
-Delayed by Covid.
-This needs also to be a priority for the NPWG.
+3.6.1 - Protection of heritage assets and features Project 1 - short term: A Conservation Area survey to include consideration of listing on the Local Heritage List the heritage assets and features noted in Table 4 to ensure that such heritage items are given suitable protection.
+Project Lead: The PC & NPWG through a community led group with support from SC.
+The survey has been completed except for those assets in private ownership which will be addressed as part of the ongoing project.
+Remedial action in respect of those assets falling into disrepair will also to be a priority for the NPWG.
 There is also an old Heritage Fund with some £5000 which might be used to assist.
 Preservation, restoration and enhancement of buildings and features of local historic interest.
-Policy QC13 Project 2 - short term (within 12 months of this Plan): A proposal with costs and timescales to be prepared for the preservation and restoration, and where appropriate the enhancement, of buildings and features of local historic interest in the public domain as described in Table 4.
-Project Lead: The Parish Council, possibly through a Parish Group, and in conjunction with relevant landowners.
-This needs a better description.
-Are these buildings and features in private ownership.
-Is there a list?
-I assume some specific places were in the minds of the people who wrote the plan.
-Clerk has NO documents about this so first task I would assume is to identify these features and buildings Delayed by Covid.
-This needs ti be developed by the NPWG.
+Policy QC13 Project 2 - short term: A proposal with costs and timescales to be prepared for the preservation and restoration, and where appropriate the enhancement, of buildings and features of local historic interest in the public domain as described in Table 4.
+Project Lead: The PC & NPWG in conjunction with relevant landowners.
+This will be developed by the NPWG and contact with private property owners will be explored.
 3.6.2 - Archaeology -Roman Villa Policy QC14 Project - longer term (within the period of Plan): The future interpretation of the Roman Villa - development as a community education and tourist attraction.
-A proposal with feasibility study to be considered during the period of this Plan.
-Project Lead: The Parish Council or the Community Land Trust - or another organization with similar objectives Not yet due 4.
-New Projects This should to be a live list and the NPWG can advise the Parish Council to add new projects, such as greening or environmental improvement projects.
+A proposal with a feasibility study to be considered during the period of this Plan.
+Project Lead: The Parish Council or the Community Land Trust - or another organization with similar objectives Not yet due.
+Land not yet transferred to the Parish Council.
+4. New Projects No new projects have been developed but the NPWG has determined a priority list for existing projects based on the prospects for deliverability.
+This list of projects (Annex A) is a live list and the NPWG can advise the PC to add new projects, such as greening or environmental improvement projects, on an ongoing basis.
 To be considered by NPWG.